onespacemedia/cms/docs/html-editor.md

 That's it!

-If you are rendering this on the front-end of your site, you probably want to filter your HTML through the `html` template filter.
+When rendering the HTML on the front-end of your site, you probably want to filter your HTML through the `html` template filter.
 This will expand permalinks and set alt text, attribution etc on the images in your WYSIWYG editor (if they were inserted through the media library plugin mentioned above).

 ```